 with Melanie Raabe

 We want to stay in touch with the M.Bassy familiy, artists and audience in this exceptional time!
-Thus, we are delighted to launch a series of dialogues with artists that collaborated with us in the past or that will collaborate with us in the future.
-We invite you for an inside view of their current artistic practice, spiritual state of being and personal reflection of the realities of life – shifting the perspective to the global south and raising vital questions that eventually affect us all.
+Thus, we are delighted to launch a series of dialogues with artists who have collaborated with us in the past or who will collaborate with us in the future.
+We invite you to an inside view of their current artistic practice, spiritual state of being and personal reflection of the realities of life – shifting the perspective to the global south and raising vital questions that eventually affect us all.

-In SERIES #2 we are happy to host online for a close-up interview the author and writer Melanie Raabe.
+In SERIES #2 we are happy to provide an intimate online interview with the author and writer Melanie Raabe.

 How does your current artistic practice look like?

 Since I am a writer, the core of my work isn’t really affected.
 I do my best work in the morning, so I try to get up rather early to write no matter the circumstances.
 I have been working on my first non-fiction book during the last months, so I have been glued to my desk practically all day every day.